YINI-lang/YINI-spec/YINI-Specification.md

 ## 1. Introduction
 ### 1.1.
 What is YINI?
 **YINI** is a human-readable text format for representing structured information.
-It is designed to be clear, predictable, and easy for humans to read and write, and is defined by a formal grammar that provides simplicity, flexibility, and a clear separation of concerns for configuration data.
+It is designed to be clear, predictable, and easy for humans to read and write, and is defined by this specification together with its accompanying ANTLR4 grammar.

 Its syntax is inspired by widely used configuration formats such as INI and YAML, as well as general-purpose languages and data notations including JSON, C, and Python.
 YINI aims to offer a consistent and intuitive structure that is easy to parse and edit by both humans and machines.